-Question (2) Does the present theory offer an explanation of how an unconscious-M becomes a conscious-M?
+Question (2): Does the present theory offer an explanation of how an unconscious-M becomes a conscious-M?

 The answer is yes.
-Both sub-mechanisms: (b) consciousness-generation and (c) enabling-consciousness condition handle this matter.
-When an unconscious-M, which is the result of a processing of an input stimulus or is retrieved from the LTM, fulfills the requirement of (c), mechanism (b) confers on it consciousness and it becomes conscious-M (analogously, when the information enters the STM it becomes conscious).
+Both submechanisms, (b) consciousness-generation and (c) the enabling-consciousness condition, account for this matter.
+When an unconscious-M, which results from the processing of a stimulus input or is retrieved from LTM, fulfills the requirement of (c), mechanism (b) confers consciousness on it and it becomes a conscious-M (analogously, when information enters STM it becomes conscious).

 Here a very important question arises: Can any unconscious information become conscious?
-The answer is no, not every unconscious information can become conscious.
-For example, it seems that visual information, which goes through different stages of processing, cannot become conscious in each of the processing stages.
-Only the information in final stage of processing may be conferred with C’.
-Also, there are various neurophysiological states and processes (physiological, electrical, and chemical) in the body and in the brain that will never become conscious.
-One may propose that if these were conscious, the chances of survival would drop rapidly.
+The answer is no, not all unconscious information can become conscious.
+For example, it seems that visual information, which goes through different stages of processing, cannot become conscious at each stage of the process.
+Only the information in the final stage of processing may be conferred with C’.
+Moreover, various neurophysiological states and processes (physiological, electrical, and chemical) in the body and in the brain will never become conscious.
+It could be proposed that if these ever became conscious, the chances of survival would drop rapidly.

-Question (3) Does FTC offer explanations of how one receives the impression of a unified field of C’, different levels of C’ and self-awareness?
+Question (3): Does FTC explain why a person receives the impression of a unified field of C’, different levels of C’, and self-awareness?

 The answer is yes.
-All four sub-mechanisms: (a) visual-perceptual processing, (b) consciousness-generation, (c) enabling-consciousness condition, (d) observation-manipulation (OM) are involved in handling these problems.
-The main factor needed for answering the following two questions: unification of consciousness and different levels of consciousness, is the degree of processing that the visual information in question went through.
-Since the level of the conferred C’ is maximal, what determines the consciousness level of each representation is its processing level.
-When the level of processing is maximal, the level of consciousness of all the items that appear at the same time and in the same place in the individual's visual field are also uniform and creates a feeling of conscious uniformity.
-Furthermore, given that every conscious M is accompanied with the feeling of "being-alive", this feeling contributes to the impression of the uniformity of consciousness.
+All four submechanisms, (a) visual-perceptual processing, (b) consciousness-generation, (c) the enabling-consciousness condition, and (d) observation-manipulation (OM), are involved in solving these problems.
+The main factor to consider in answering questions about unity of consciousness and different levels of consciousness is the degree of processing that the visual information in question undergoes.
+Since the level of conferred C’ is maximal, what determines the consciousness level of each representation is its processing level.
+When the level of processing is maximal, the level of consciousness of all the items appearing at the same time and in the same place in the individual’s visual field is also uniform, thus creating a feeling of conscious unity.
+Furthermore, given that every conscious-M is accompanied by a sense of ‘being alive’, this feeling contributes to the impression of unity of consciousness.

-As for self-awareness, I believe that it would beneficial to analyze an additional everyday phenomenon, “staring blankly” (gazing vacantly), which may also be considered as an introduction to Question (4) below.
-In this case, for example, Gordon observes a certain sight, let's say a natural landscape, but he does not really perceive what he sees, because his mind is completely occupied with solving a very important problem.
+As for self-awareness, I believe that it would be beneficial to analyze an additional everyday phenomenon, “staring blankly” (gazing vacantly), which may also be considered as an introduction to question (4) below.
+In this regard, for example, Gordon observes a certain sight, let us say a natural landscape, but he does not really perceive what he sees, because his mind is completely occupied with solving a very important or complicated problem.
 According to the present theory, the explanation here is built on the level of processing of the stimuli in question: low and shallow processing of the landscape and high processing of the internal problem that preoccupies Gordon’s mind.
 Furthermore, it can be assumed that Gordon may be aware that he is staring blankly at the landscape.
 In this case, Gordon turns his inner eye to the state of staring.
-This means that the OM subsystem comes into action and on the one hand, represents M(staring), and on the other hand, makes Gordon aware of this state, he may say to himself "I'm just staring blankly at the landscape."
+This means that the OM subsystem comes into action and, on the one hand, represents M(staring), and on the other hand makes Gordon aware of this state; he may say to himself “I’m just staring blankly at the landscape.”

-Question (4) Can FTC offer explanations for the phenomena of Hallucinations and philosophical Zombies?
+Question (4): Can FTC offer explanations for the phenomena of hallucinations and philosophical zombies?